ooni/spec/test-specs/ts-013-meek_fronted_requests.md

 # Test description

-Performs a HTTP GET request to a list of fronted domains with the Host Header of the "inside" meek-server.
-The meek-server handles a GET request and response with: "I’m just a happy little web server.\n".
+Performs a HTTP GET request over TLS (HTTPS) to a list of fronted domains with the Host Header of the "inside" meek-server.
+For diagnostic purposes the meek-server handles a GET request and respond with: "I’m just a happy little web server.\n".
+The GET request is sent over TLS to the root of the fronted domain with the Host Header option of the desired meek-server host.

 # Expected output